polarityio/vulncheck/README.md

 ## VulnCheck Integration Options

 ### VulnCheck API URL
-The base URL to the GreyNoise API you wish to use.
+The base URL to the VulnCheck API you wish to use.
 Defaults to `https://api.vulncheck.com/`.

 ### API Key
 Account API key used to access VulnCheck API.